 An update from the Nets for Africa Kenya Medical Mission – the team treated over 4,700 people and handed out 6,025 mosquito nets.
 In September Ker & Downey President David Marek and his wife Gana traveled to Kenya on their annual medical mission to assist doctors with blood tests, dental and eye exams, general doctor’s visits, handing out prescriptions, and distributing nets to the rural communities.
 This was the first year the team traveled to Kenya.
 In years past, the team has based their mission out of Uganda.
 Our medical mission this year took us near Eldoret in western Kenya […]

-Celebrate Wold Lion Day with Ker & Downey.
+Celebrate World Lion Day with Ker & Downey.
 Find out how you can get involved with conservation efforts on World Lion Day to support the big cats.
 August 10th is World Lion Day.
 It’s a day to celebrate Africa’s biggest cat, but also a day to bring awareness to their declining numbers.
 Recent estimates state as few as 20,000 lions remain in the wild.
 It’s a staggering number when you realize their numbers were closer to 450,000 just 50 years ago.
-The biggest threat facing lions is habitat loss and degradation, and conflicts with humans.
+The biggest threats facing lions are habitat loss and degradation, and conflicts with humans.
 In 2009 National Geographic explorers […]

 Each year, a team travels from the United States to the rural communities in Africa for a medical mission.
 Ker & Downey supports the team and Ker & Downey’s President David Marek and his wife Gana often make the trip each year to assist.
 Together, the group helps doctors and nurses check out patients and administer help where needed.
 They also hand out insecticide treated mosquito nets to protect against bites from malaria-carrying mosquitoes.
 Every year, the trip is a huge success.
 Around 15,000 people are seen by doctors and around nine thousand mosquito nets are handed out.
 We’ve also […]